Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Simulation Studies

-For the data generating mechanism considered, $E(Y|A, Z, C) = E(Y|Z, C)$ and $E(Z|A)$ are linear functions of the variables in the corresponding conditioning set.
-Since $E(Y|A, Z) $ $= 1+\gamma_1Z + \gamma_2E(C|A,Z)$ can also be represented as a linear function of $A$ and $Z$ (see \ref{sec:appendix_var_phi_fd_in_the_simulation_study}), the parameters of all outcome models were estimated using ordinary least squares.
+For the data generating mechanism considered, $E(Y|A, Z, C) = E(Y|Z, C)$ are linear functions of the variables in the corresponding conditioning set. \ref{sec:appendix_var_phi_fd_in_the_simulation_study} shows that $E(Y|A, Z) $ can also be represented as a linear function of $A$ and $Z$ for the considered distribution.
+Therefore, the parameters of all outcome models, $E(Y|A, Z, C), E(Y|Z, C),$ and $E(Y|A, Z),$ were estimated using ordinary least squares.
+Parameter $\beta$ in the mediator model was also estimated using ordinary least squares.
+The density of a normal distribution was used in the estimation of $p(Z|A).$ Further, $p(A|C)$ was estimated using iteratively reweighted least squares method in the corresponding logistic regression, and $p(A=1)$ and $p(C=1)$ were consistently estimated using the proportion of $A=1$ and $C=1,$ respectively.
+For the considered distribution, $var(Y | a, z, c) = var(Y | z, c) = var(Z|a) = 1, $ see also \autoref{sec:appendix_expressions_simulation_study} for the expression for $var(Y|a,z), var(C|a).$

-Further, $p(A|C)$ and $p(Z|A)$ were estimated using the corresponding logistic regressions, and $p(A=1)$ was consistently estimated using the proportion of $A=1.$ Since all estimators of nuisance parameters are $\sqrt{n}$-consistent, asymptotic variances of the average treatment estimators are equal to the corresponding variance bounds (see Section~\ref{sec:semipar_est}).
+Since all estimators of nuisance parameters are $\sqrt{n}$-consistent, asymptotic variances of the average treatment estimators are equal to the corresponding variance bounds (see Section~\ref{sec:semipar_est}).
 Furthermore, $\varphi_{td}$ from Equation \eqref{eq:eif_td} can be simplified because $Y \indep A|Z, C$ and $Z\indep C|A$ in the considered distribution.
 The following expression was used to construct plug-in estimators of the ACE under Assumption \hyperref[ass:td]{\textbf{TD}}.

 Even though using additional restrictions might improve the estimation of nuisance parameters, an estimator based on this simplified influence function has the same influence function as the estimator based on $\varphi_{td}$ without the simplifications.